 The Black–Scholes can be used to value a warrant; however, three adjustments are required

 The stock price (S0) is replaced by an “adjusted” stock price

 The volatility input is calculated on equity (common equity + warrants) not stock price

-The calculation is reduced by a multiplier.
+A multiplier reduces the calculation.
 The multiplier captures dilution and is also called a “haircut.”
 The haircut is given by:

 The primary complication is circularity: the warrant depends on the stock price, but the stock price is a function of (diluted by) the issuance of warrants.
 This is also called an iterative solution.
 The exercise of warrants and employee stock options (ESOs) is dilutive because strike